Radhika-Envision/Upmark/database/README.md

     scp -i aquamark.pem ubuntu@<EC2 INSTANCE>:backup/aq_dump backup/
     ```

-1. Delete the temporary RDS instance if you don't need it any more.

 Once downloaded, backups can be loaded into a local Postgres/Docker container
 using [`pg_restore`].
 For example, if your local Aquamark Postgres instance is
 in a container called `postgres_aq`, the contents of the database can be